 Please arrive 30 minutes before start time to collect your red OT cap and listen to the pre-ride speeches and briefing.

 The full course ride takes about 1 hour.

 The Townsville Bicycle User Group runs The Ride for Road Safety annually in order to highlight the need to improve conditions for cycling.
 The event began in 2013 after two cyclists where injured and Sue Bell killed when a truck driver attempted to overtake a group of cyclists on Shaw Rd.
 This incident galvanised the Townsville community in the call for safer roads.

-Mrs Bell’s death and the community’s response to it contributed towards the push for the introduction of the laws to protect cyclists where motorists are now required to give at least a metre distance when passing cyclists, and a metre-and-a-half where the speed limit is higher than 60km/h.
+Mrs Bell’s death and the community’s response to it contributed towards the push for the introduction of the laws to protect cyclists where motorists are now required to give at least a meter distance when passing cyclists, and a meter-and-a-half where the speed limit is higher than 60km/h.

 More needs to be done to improve conditions both in road design and consideration and courtesy given on the roads and by being part of this ride you are making the impact needed to sustain the push for safer conditions.
 In 2016 Jeff Ashby lost his life after being hit by a truck.